soluling/I18N/README.md

 ## Other programming languages

-We chose .NET and Delphi as the first platform for a few reasons.
-First is that I love both Delphi and C#.
+We chose .NET, Angular and Delphi as the first platform for a few reasons.
+First is that we love Angular, C# and Delphi.
 Secondly, both Delphi and .NET lack support for several I18N APIs, such as plurals and genders.
 The third is that both Delphi and .NET would also benefit from runtime language switch.
 Fourth is that Delphi is used to create mobile applications where the size matters.
 The fifth is that I believe that C# + .NET Core will have a bright future.

 We are considering to implement similar classes for TypeScript (JavaScript comes in the process).
 However, TypeScript is mostly used with Angular that already has great support plurals and genders.
-I will probably implement only abbreviated numbers API for TypeScript.
+We implemented the runtime translation loading for Angular.
+We will probably implement only abbreviated numbers API for TypeScript.

 We can implement similar libraries for Java.
 There is already ICU implementation for Java, so if you use Java on the server-side, you can use it.
 If you use Java on the client-side, it will most likely be Android, and it supports plurals but not genders.
 We are still considering Java support.
 Let us know if it would be useful.